techmely/essential-packages/README.md

 ---

 <h2 align="center">
-  Opinionated collection of helpful JavaScript / TypeScript utils which we use on the real world applications
+  Opinionated collection of helpful Rust/Dart/TypeScript utils which we use on the real world applications
 </h2>

 <hr>